 Inelastic stress-strain relations.
-Solutions to engineering problems with ideallyplastic, strain-hardening, and visco-elastic materials.
+Solutions to engineering problems with ideally plastic, strain-hardening, and visco-elastic materials.
 EM 243.
-Advanced Fluid Mechanics I (3) Prerequisites: Engineering 115 and credit or concurrent registration in Mathe- Fluid kinematics and kinetics.
+Advanced Fluid Mechanics I (3) Prerequisites: Engineering 115 and credit or concurrent registration in Mathematics 118B.

+Fluid kinematics and kinetics.
 Conservation of mass, energy, and momentum, applied to Newtonian fluids.
-Navier-Stokes equations, Couette and Poiseuille flow Potential flow.
+Navier-Stokes equations.
+Couette and Poiseuille flow.
+Potential flow.
 Introduction to turbulence and boundary layer theory.
 Vector and tensor notation will be used.

 EM 244.
-Advanced Fluid Mechanics II (3) Prerequisite: Engineering Mechanics 243.
+Advanced Fluid Mechanics II (3)

+Prerequisite: Engineering Mechanics 243.

 A continuation of Engineering Mechanics 243.
 Further work in laminar and turbulent flow, and boundary layer theory.
 Diffusion.
 Applications to engineering problems.
+EM 296.
+Advanced Topics in Engineering Mechanics (2 or 3) Advanced study in the field of engineering mechanics, topic to be announced in the class schedule.
+Maximum of six units of course 296 applicable on a master's degree.
 EM 297.
-Research (1-3)

-Prerequisite: Consent of graduate adviser.
+Research (1-3) Prerequisite: Consent of graduate adviser.

 Research in engineering.
 Maximum credit six units in course 297 applicable on a master's degree in engineering.
 GRADUATE COURSES IN MECHANICAL ENGINEERING ME 200.
 Seminar (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in advanced mechanical engineering, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 ME 201.
 Seminar in Thermodynamics and Fluid Flow (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in thermodynamics and fluid flow.
-Maximum credit six units applicable on a master's degree.
+Maximum credit six unit applicable on a master's degree.
 ME 202.
 Seminar in Cryogenics (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in cryogenics.
 Maximum credit six units applicable on a master's degree.
 ME 203.
 Seminar in Engineering Materials (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in engineering materials.
 Maximum credit six units applicable on a master's degree.
 ME 204.
 Seminar in Engineering Systems (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in engineering systems.
 Maximum credit six units applicable on a master's degree.
 ME 205.
 Seminar in Operations Research in Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in operations research in engineering.
 Maximum credit six units applicable on a master's degree.
 ME 206.
 Seminar in Nuclear Engineering (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in nuclear engineering.
 Maximum credit six units applicable on a master's degree.
 ME 207.
 Seminar in Mechanical Design (2 or 3) Prerequisite: Consent of the graduate adviser and instructor.
 An intensive study in mechanical design.
 Maximum credit six units applicable on a master's degree.
 ME 210.
 Cryogenic Engineering (3) Prerequisite: Engineering 148.